Table of Contents

 What’s this, another Where Goes Rose coffee guide?
-You bet, this time to the cafes of Porto, Portugal where I’ve spent the latter half of 2021 living.
+You bet, this time to the cafes of Porto, Portugal where I spent several months living.
 With world-class architecture, culture and food, there are so many things to see and do in Porto.
 Luckily, I found plenty of Porto coffee to fuel my adventures.

 From Ubud to Oxford, read all my cafe guides!

 I’ll be honest: coffee wasn’t the first thing on my mind when I moved to Porto.
 It’s not what the city is known for and I’ll admit I’ve visited places with better coffee.
 You need to dig a little deeper to find it but luckily, I’ve done the hard work for you.

 Porto is a great city to visit so naturally tourism has increased, thus it’s become a city of contrast.
 The hearty, meaty cuisine in Porto is totally at odds with the fare found at the cool coffee shops.
 I spent much time in modest restaurants sampling the traditional Porto dishes (franceschina, I’m looking at you!) but I also sniffed out the best brunch in Porto as well as the top speciality coffee.

 So, here’s my guide to the best coffee in Porto including some highly-rated Porto cafes where you can try it!